vladyslav-pauk/isnmm/README.md

 ### Performance Summary

 NISCA is applicable to a range of real-world tasks, including spectral unmixing in hyperspectral remote sensing, tissue segmentation in dynamic contrast-enhanced MRI, and factor modeling in financial portfolios.

+The model is evaluated against state-of-the-art [methods](docs/benchmarks.md) such as Constrained Nonlinear Autoencoder (CNAE) and Non-negative Matrix Factorization (NMF) using a variety of [metrics](docs/metrics.md), including reconstruction error, subspace distance, and identifiability indices.

+[//]: # (Model evaluation is performed on synthetic and real-world datasets, including hyperspectral images &#40;Urban, Cuprite&#41; and DCE-MRI scans, and )

 Key results:
 - Achieves **~20% improvement** in latent factor estimation over CNAE/NMF